Germany's Next Topmodel season 19

 The nineteenth season of Germany's Next Topmodel aired on German television network ProSieben from 15 February to 13 June 2024, under the catch phrase GNTM for all.

-This marks the first season with male contestants and the first season to have two winners, one from each gender.
+This marks the first season with male contestants; the first season to have two winners, one from each gender; and the first season to air twice a week.
 This season marks the return of open-castings, last seen in season 15, and also notably the absence of best-ager models for the first time since season 16.

 The winners for this season are 19-year-old Jermaine Kokoú Kothé from Kassel and 24-year-old Lea Oude Engberink from Düsseldorf; who notably had made it to the semi-finals of season 12, but was not cast.
 Their prizes include: